parakastha/crawl4ai/README.md

 ## Output

-The agent saves the extracted content to markdown files and returns a structured result with:
+The agent returns a structured result with:

-- Success status
-- Paths to the saved markdown files
+- Raw and processed markdown content
+- AI-enhanced content
-- Metadata about the crawled pages
+- Answers to questions about the content
-- Extracted structured data (if extraction was configured)
+- Crawl statistics
+- Success status and any error information

 ## Examples